Islandora/scyllaridae/docs/docs/derivatives/create.md

 ### Command arguments

-There are some special strings you can use in your `.cmdByMimeType[*].args`:
+Scyllaridae provides special variables that can be used in your `.cmdByMimeType[*].args`.
+These are automatically replaced with values from the incoming event:

-- `"%args"` - the args passed in via `X-Islandora-Args`
+- `%args` - Arguments passed via `X-Islandora-Args` header
-- `"%source-mime-ext"` - the source file exension (e.g. pdf)
+- `%source-mime-ext` - Source file extension (e.g. `pdf`)
-- `"%destination-mime-ext"` - the destination file extension (e.g. xlsx)
+- `%destination-mime-ext` - Destination file extension (e.g. `jpg`)
-- `"%source-mime-pandoc"` - the source file mimetype, converted to what pandoc understands
+- `%source-mime-pandoc` - Source MIME type in Pandoc format
-- `"%destination-mime-pandoc"` - the destination file mimetype, converted to what pandoc understands
+- `%destination-mime-pandoc` - Destination MIME type in Pandoc format
-- `"%source-uri"` - the URL of the file as derivative is being created for
+- `%source-uri` - URL of the source file

-#### Not available if using alpaca
+- `%file-upload-uri` - Drupal URI where the derivative will be saved

-As we noted in [the Islandora Events overview](../events/), alpaca only sends a subset of the event attributes to a microservice.
-If you need access to this parameters in your microservice, you'll need to use [the more complex setup](../../all/events) for your microservice
+- `%destination-uri` - URL where the derivative will be PUT

-- `"%file-upload-uri"` - the Drupal URI the derivative will be created as
+- `%canonical` - Canonical link to the node
-- `"%destination-uri" - the URL the derivative will be `PUT` to to create the media/file entities
+- `%target` - Target value from the event

-- `"%canonical"` - the canonical link to the node
+For the complete list of special variables and their usage, see the [Configuration Reference](../configuration.md#special-argument-variables)

 ### On stdin/stdout